OtleyMakerSpace/oms-display/README.md

 It is possible to set the start hour later than the end hour if you would like a display that runs beyond midnight, e.g. setting the start hour to `22` and the end hour to `2` will display the slide show from 22:00 to 2:00.

+**images folder**: The folder where the images are stored.
+Ensure that only image files are in here.
+The files in this folder will be displayed in the order of their filenames (sorted alphabetically).

 ## To do

 Document: